-The consultancy will require a total of 61 working days over a close-to 5 months' period starting from contract signature.
+The consultancy will require a total of 61 working days over a close to 4 months' period starting from contract signature.

-INDICATIVE DURATION OF THE WORK MAIN TASKS DURATION Reading of documents provided by UNDP (research design and desk review); meeting with the research team leader; and completion of the methodology.
-3 working day Briefing with UNDP and the Review Committee; Technical exchanges with the Review Committee along the production of the study.
-6 working days Data Collection 30 working days Data Analysis 12 working days Draft analytical report produced 5 working days Final report.
-The report will include a list of recommendations for additional studies.
-3 working days Presentation of the study to an event organized by UNDP: inputs to the written presentation and powerpoint; and debriefing with UNDP 2 working days Total: 61 working days
+INDICATIVE DURATION OF THE WORK MAIN TASKS DURATION Reading of documents provided by UNDP (research design and desk review); 3 working days meeting with the research team leader; and completion of the methodology.
+Briefing with UNDP and the Review Committee; Technical exchanges with the 6 working days Review Committee along the production of the study.
+Data Collection 30 working days Data Analysis 12 working days Draft analytical report produced 5 working days Final report.
+3 working days The report will include a list of recommendations for additional studies.
+Presentation of the study to an event organized by UNDP: production of the written presentation and PowerPoint, as well as summary of the study to be 2 working days distributed to the participants.
+Debriefing with UNDP on the event.
+Total: 61 working days